Dwarfobserver/cpp-sandbox/README.md

       - An operator used to safely chain calls of functions which can return an optional.
       - An aligned allocator, used to fill cache lines where we want to store our false sharing sensible data.
       - A pointer iterator (with specified padding), usable by any collection with random access.

+ - block_allocator : An fast allocator for one object at a time, with static fixed allocation.

  - spsc_queue : Wait-free single producer & single consumer queue.
                 This class do not check for overflow (it have a good chance to throw in debug mode).